-Evergreen Principles of Persuasion To Increase Ecommerce Conversion Sales
+Evergreen Principles of Persuasion To Increase eCommerce Conversion Sales

-Imagine there’s a cupcake fair in your community, and you’re dying to relish a good, heartfelt Red Velvet cupcake.
-Of the many counters selling an exotic range, only two of them offer the kind you want – Counter A and Counter R. While Counter A has an animated bunch of customers digging into its delicacies and has a banner saying “last 20 pieces left,” Counter R adorns a deathly, almost funereal look.
+Imagine there’s a cupcake fair in your community and you’re dying to relish a good, heartfelt red velvet cupcake.
+Of the many counters selling an exotic range, only two of them offer the kind you want—counter A and counter R. While counter A has an animated bunch of customers digging into its delicacies and has a banner saying “last 20 pieces left,” counter R adorns a deathly, almost funereal look.

-Principles of Persuasion – Scarcity and Urgency
+Principles of Persuasion – Scarcity and urgency

-Below mentioned are some examples of how different ecommerce websites creatively use these principles of persuasion—scarcity, and urgency—to their advantage.
+Below mentioned are some examples of how different eCommerce websites creatively use these principles of persuasion—scarcity, and urgency—to their advantage.

-1) Stock Scarcity
+1) Stock scarcity

-A user might be convinced to make a purchase, but they might not always be willing to buy products right away.
-They might want to compare the prices of their selected items on other sites, look for discount coupons, the right payment options or may simply forget about the products —thanks to the myriad distractions of the web.
+A user might be convinced to make a purchase, but they might not always be willing to buy the items right away.
+They might want to compare the prices of their selected items on other sites, look for discount coupons, the right payment options or may simply forget about the purchase—thanks to the myriad distractions of the web.

-2) Size Scarcity
+2) Size scarcity

 Imagine you head to a shop to buy a pair of denim jeans only to find out that the last piece in your size has just gone out of stock.
 Old story?
-Well, if it can happen in the retail stores, it can definitely happen online as well.
+Well, if it can happen in the retail stores, it can surely happen online as well.

 Zappos goes a step further and even shows how many items are left in a particular size and color combination.